ubc-library-rc/intro-python/content/dictionary.md

 3. It seems we have some pre-processing steps ahead:
     - The extra line between each print means that there is a `\n` in the line variable.
 Remove it with `.replace('\n', '')`
     - We need to split lines by comma `.split(',')` and store the result in a variable `aux`
-    - create three variables year, temp, carbon whose value will be equal to `aux[some index]`
+    - Create three variables year, temp, carbon whose value will be equal to `aux[some index]`
-    - append the variables to our dictionary keys, e.g., `data['temperature'].append(temp)`
+    - Append the variables to our dictionary keys, e.g., `data['temperature'].append(temp)`
-    - how do we skip the first line with the header?
+    - How do we skip the first line with the header?
+    - How do we convert strings to numerical data?

-If we are on track, try to do that on your own.
+If we are on track, try to do the first steps on your own.
 {: .warn}

 <br>